Yisitluke/CLOS-source/README.md

 The current version as of now is `b0.0.1`.

+---

-Everything in the files are created by me (Yisitluke).
+Everything in the file is created by me (Yisitluke).

 Have fun!